-Please review the below documents to learn more about our strategic plan for 2018-2022:
+Please review the below document to learn more about our strategic plan for 2022-2027:

 The mission of the Douglas Library of Hebron is to support the informational, educational, cultural, and recreational needs of all members of the Hebron community by providing access to a professional staff, a state-of-the-art facility, quality resources, programs, and services and preserving records of the town’s history that are entrusted to the library.
 (Amended August 8, 2016)